johngarrett/garrepi-blog-posts/ipad-computing.md

 - drawing
 - reading academic papers, textbooks, and articles

+There are a bunch more tweaks and apps I use but I'm cutting it short.

 ## Form Factor

 ![magnets](/blog-posts/images/ipad-computing/magnets.jpg)

-Everytime I pick up my iPad, I fall in love all over again.
+Each time I pick up my iPad, I'm seeing it for the first time again.
 It's the computer I _want_ to love.

 A few things on that: